Atomek61/svgtopng/README.md

 I recommend to copy the .exe to the Lazarus-Folder and to create tools entry in the IDE.

+#Dependencies
+The source depends on BGRABitmap as a part of Lazarus.
+This library renders the SVG image.

 # Copyright

 (c) 2024 Jan-Erich Schirrmacher, jan@atomek.de